telicent-oss/smart-caches-core/docs/data-security/index.md

 For requests that arrive over other communication protocols, e.g. gRPC, then applications will still need to populate this structure accordingly but may not necessarily be able to supply values for all the methods.

-A `MinimalRequestContext` implementation is provided in the `security-core` module that holds only the verified JWT and username.
+A `MinimalRequestContext` implementation is provided in the `data-security-core` module that holds only the verified JWT and username.
 In the `jaxrs-base-server` module, which most Telicent application API servers are built upon, there is a `JaxRsRequestContext` that provides a full implementation for JAX-RS applications, this is automatically injected into the request attributes of authenticated requests so application filters and/or resources can access it as needed.

-### `SecurityPlugin`
+### `DataSecurityPlugin`

-`SecurityPlugin` is the top level entrypoint API by which applications interact with the Security Plugin API.
+`DataSecurityPlugin` is the top level entrypoint API by which applications interact with the Data Security Plugin API.
 Primarily this is just a place for applications to obtain instances of the other interfaces they need to carry out data processing and access control tasks.

 An implementation should generally make the instances of the other interfaces singletons where the API allows it e.g. there should be a single shared `SecurityLabelsParser`.
 However implementations **MUST** be aware that they will be